Our History: The Story of Cox Farms and Our Family

 Lucas and Aaron worked closely with Eric and Gina throughout their earlier farmhand years, and that closeness remains.
 Today, as "Co-Farmers-In-Chief," Lucas oversees daily operations throughout the year, ensuring everything with greenhouse production and festival grounds infrastructure is in top shape.
 Aaron oversees Cox Farms’ staff and a wide range of events and programs, including the family’s growing Community Support initiative.

 The Fall Festival

-continues to get bigger every year, as does the Corner Market,
+continues to grow each year, as does the Corner Market,

-which opens seasonally at the corner of Braddock and Pleasant Valley Rd.
+which opens seasonally at the intersection of Braddock and Pleasant Valley Rd.
+Fields of Fear

-at the Corner Market show that Cox Farms continues to develop new seasonal events and to keep the Cox Farms family business at the heart of the community we’ve served for nearly 40 years.
+, Cox Farms' nighttime haunt event, debuted in 2008 and has been growing rapidly ever since.
+Cox Farms continues to develop new seasonal events and to keep the Cox Farms family business at the heart of the community we’ve served for more than 45 years.